MichaelCurrin/auto-commit-msg/README.md

 </div>

-## Release disclaimer

-- This application is still in **pre-release** stage.
-- But, ... it is _still_ functional, and I use it daily, so please use it too if you want.
-- There are just some finishing touches still, like making a new logo, releasing the package on the marketplace (so you can install it without downloading from the releases page), and cleaning up the docs.
-It can become version `1.0.0` around then.
-- There are issues I want to work through to extend functionality to make the extension smarter.

 ## Features

 See more info on the [Features](/docs/features.md) page in the docs.

 - Just click the extension button in the Git pane.
-- Reads the state of files in your Git repo or staged files
+- It reads the state of files in your Git repo or staged files.
-- Generates a commit message, which you can use or edit
+- Generates a commit message, which you can use or edit.
 - Describes a variety of changes - when a file is added, removed, moved, renamed, etc.
 - Handles multiple files at once.
-- Infers a Conventional Commit category where possible - e.g. `feat`, `ci`, `build`.
+- Infers a _Conventional Commit_ type where possible - e.g. `feat`, `ci`, `build`.
-- Suitable for development in a variety of languages and tools.
-It can recognize a range of files based on path and extension, such related to CI, configs, dependency, or docs.
+- It can recognize a range of files based on path and extension.
+Such as related to config files, CI files, dependency files (for JavaScript, Python, etc.), or documentation.

 ## Sample usage